crh3675/wayfinder-mini/README.md

     node app -b 5x5 -m NNEWSWESNS

+You can run some basic tests as well:

+    node test.js

+If there is no output, then all tests passed.

 Thats it!
 You will be provided a console notice that contains how far you got in the game.